Federated Optimization in Heterogeneous Networks: Background and Related Work

 Beyond statistical heterogeneity, \emph{systems heterogeneity} is also a critical concern in federated networks.
 The storage, computational, and communication capabilities of each device in federated networks may differ due to variability in hardware (CPU, memory), network connectivity (3G, 4G, 5G, wifi), and power (battery level).
 These system-level characteristics dramatically exacerbate challenges such as straggler mitigation and fault tolerance.
 One strategy used in practice is to ignore the more constrained devices failing to complete a certain amount of training~\cite{bonawitz2019towards}.
 However (as we demonstrate in Section~\ref{sec:exps}), this can have negative effects on convergence as it limits the number of effective devices contributing to training, and may induce bias in the device sampling procedure if the dropped devices have specific data characteristics.

 In this work, inspired by \fedavg, we explore a broader framework, \fedprox, that is capable of handling heterogeneous federated environments while maintaining similar privacy and computational benefits.
 We analyze the convergence behavior of the framework through a \emph{statistical} dissimilarity characterization between local functions, while also taking into account practical \emph{systems} constraints.
 Our dissimilarity characterization is inspired by the randomized Kaczmarz method for solving linear system of equations \citep{linear_kaczmarz_1993,strohmer2009randomized}, a similar assumption of which has been used to analyze variants of SGD in other settings \citep[see, e.g.,][]{SGD_under_growth_schmidt_2013,vaswani2018fast,pmlr-v84-yin18a}.
-Our proposed framework allows for improved robustness and stability of convergence in heterogeneous federated networks.
+Our proposed framework provides improved robustness and stability for optimization in heterogeneous federated networks.

 Finally, in terms of related work, we note that two aspects of our proposed work---the proximal term in \fedprox and the bounded dissimilarity assumption used in our analysis---have been previously studied in the optimization literature, though often with very different motivations and in non-federated settings.
 For completeness, we provide a further discussion in Appendix~\ref{app: relwork} on this background work.